Things were looking up.

 Ren almost snapped the tip of his pen he was pressing so hard into the page.
 It felt like the room was closing in on him.

 Everyone knew the name Mantel.
 It was a stain on this small town he vaguely called home.
 Everyone was raised with that name drilled into their heads.
 Ren knew it was tied to hate and disgust.
 Joseph Mantel represented all the bad things that existed in vampires.
-He killed with no mercy, drank the blood of the innocent, and he was seeking to enslave humans.
+He killed with no mercy, drank the blood of the innocent, and his end goal was to enslave humans.

 He'd failed in the end.
-The war hadn't lasted more than a decade before the Vampire Society became bigger than the army they were up against.
+The war hadn't lasted more than a decade before the hunter Society became so efficient at killing vampires that it turned into a sport.
 Whatever humans vampires could get their hands on were already taking drugs that polluted their bloodstream.

 Six years after the first battle, vampires were either killed or sold for entertainment.
-It wasn't unheard of vampire zoos.
-It was a craze that had dwindled only in the last thirty years.
+It wasn’t rare to find vampire zoos, vampire side shows in circuses, or traveling vampire freak shows.

-Kale walked toward the front row.
+Kale walked to the front row.
 His eyes slowly scanned the room.
-Ren kept his eyes lowered, praying over and over in his head Kale would leave him alone.
+Ren kept his eyes lowered, praying over and over that Kale would leave him alone.

 This was why he skipped all the time.
 Was there anything he needed to learn from these people?
 He would be far away from this town and all these useless facts would be a distant memory.

-He imagined being back home.
-His mom would come home from Montis Medical Research and Hospice, dead on her feet, but a smile stretched across her face.
-They'd cook together, talk about their days as if either of them had fully enjoyed it, and then they would talk about what they were going to do when they got the money.
+He imagined he was home.
+His mom would get off work from Montis Medical Research and Hospice, dead on her feet, but a smile stretched across her face.
+They'd cook together, talk about their days as if either of them had fully enjoyed it, and then they would talk about what they were going to do when things finally changed.

 A new house, a new town, and a new life.